lyli888/API_HW/README.md

 ## Python APIs: Collecting weather/geomapping information from trusted web sources/databases such as Google & then visualizing on heat maps.

 NOTE: For cybersecurity reasons, I have omitted my Google API key.
 Please obtain your own to run my script.
-In addition, it requires installation of Python anaconda, PythonData environment [PythonData.txt] as well as the referenced imported libraries.

 ## Part I - WeatherPy